 Many studies have identified a number of variables emanating from society that are correlated with, or expected to affect, wildfires of various categories.
 Society influences the frequencies of wildfires of most causes in multiple ways.
-These range from altering land cover and fuel types, building roads and other hard surfaces that serve as transportation corridors, generating a subpopulation of individuals that intentionally set or who accidentally ignite wildfires directly through their work and leisure activities, and producing an infrastructure and operating a large collection of machines that can ignite wildfires accidentally through malfunctions or in the course of regular operation.
-From a wildfire reporting perspective, more people living on landscapes increases the possibility that an accidentally (or even a naturally) ignited wildfire is reported and therefore is included in a wildfire occurrence database.
+These range from altering land cover and fuel types, building roads and other hard surfaces that serve as transportation corridors, generating a subpopulation of individuals that intentionally set or accidentally ignite wildfires through their work and leisure activities, including operation of a wide range of machines that can accidentally ignite wildfires.
+From a wildfire reporting perspective, more people living within an area increase the possibility that an accidentally (or even a naturally) ignited wildfire is reported and therefore is included in a wildfire occurrence database.